billdback/R-Samples/README.md

 # R-Samples by Bill Back

-This project was started as a way for me to keep examples of how to do various different things with R.
+This repo was started as a way for me to keep examples of how to do various different things with R.

-I started it while taking R Programming from Coursera and I plan to continue to update it as I take this and follow-on courses as well as personal research and study.
+I started this repo while taking R Programming from Coursera and I plan to continue to update it as I take this and follow-on courses as well as personal research and study.
 I'm putting it on GitHub in case others might find it useful as well.